varun-dev/vscripts/readme.md

-## vslint
+### VScripts (work in progress)
-This project demonstrates how you can hide eslint configurations and its dependencies inside a package by exposing an npm cli.
-You can extend this concept to hide any configurations like build with all babel dependencies.
+This project demonstrates how you can abstract your project configurations and its dependencies inside a package by exposing an npm cli.

 ### Why do this?